 What Affects the Price of a Telescope?

-There are many factors that go into determining the price of a telescope.
+Many factors go into determining the price of a telescope.
 The most important factor, however, is what kind of telescope you want to buy.
+Here’s an interesting video by Nico Carver showing the differences in what you can see from differently priced telescopes.

 The cost of a telescope can be significantly influenced by the level of magnification power it offers.
 Large telescopes with higher levels of magnification are usually more expensive than smaller telescopes with less magnification power.